 Potential liabilities and costs from litigation could adversely affect our business.

 We are subject to litigation, arbitration and regulatory proceedings, audits and investigations from time to time.
 There is no guarantee that we will be successful in defending ourselves in civil, criminal or regulatory actions, including under general, commercial, employment, intellectual property, food quality and safety, anti-trust and trade, tax, advertising and claims, and environmental laws and regulations, or in asserting our rights under various new and existing laws and regulations.
-For example, we could face allegations of false, misleading or deceptive advertising, claims or marketing or other criticisms which could result in litigation, arbitration or regulatory proceedings and result in potential liabilities or costs which may be significant and may damage our reputation.
-In addition, the defense of these lawsuits may divert our management’s attention from other business matters.
+For example, we could face allegations of false, misleading or deceptive advertising, claims or marketing, allegations or investigations of anti-competitive practices or other criticisms which could result in litigation, arbitration or regulatory proceedings and result in potential liabilities or costs which may be significant and/or may damage our reputation.
+In addition, the defense of these lawsuits may divert our management's attention from other business matters.
 The costs and other effects of potential and pending litigation and administrative actions against us, and new legal requirements, cannot be determined with certainty and may differ from expectations and may have a material adverse effect on our reputation, business, financial condition and results of operations.

-Taxation & Government Incentives3 | 4.9%
+Taxation & Government Incentives3 | 5.0%

 Taxation & Government Incentives - Risk 1